This

 Appointment and training of workers in the church

-satisfactory DBS disclosure and following the safer recruitment
+DBS disclosure and following the safer recruitment procedures of the

 d)